-Your doctor might suggest PDT treatment if surgery could cause poor appearance changes.
+Your doctor might suggest PDT if surgery could cause changes to your appearance.
 So you might have it if you have a large skin cancer that is not too deep.
 Or if you have several cancers in an area.
 Clinical trials have shown that the appearance of the skin after PDT is better than after surgery.

 PDT is not suitable for deep basal cell cancers or squamous cell skin cancers.
-This is because the light cannot enter the skin deep enough.
+This is because the light cannot go deeply enough into the skin.

 For actinic keratosis you usually have one treatment.
 For basal cell cancer or Bowen’s disease you usually have two treatments 7 days apart.
 This is one cycle of treatment.

-Your doctor will tell you what’s best for your type of cancer.
+Your doctor will tell you what’s best for your situation.

 You have PDT treatment in the outpatient department at the hospital.

-They apply a cream to the skin cancer and the surrounding skin.
-You have a dressing on top to keep the cream in the right spot and stop you from rubbing it off.
+They apply a light sensitizing cream to the skin cancer and the surrounding skin.
+You have a dressing on top to keep the cream in the right spot and stop it from rubbing off.

-You do this for up to 3 to 6 hours before the PDT treatment.
+You do this for 3 to 6 hours before the PDT treatment.